Market Guidelines during COVID-19

 - Do not touch products on display.
 Point to what you need and vendors will hand purchases to you.

 - No onsite consumption of food.
-Food and beverage vendors will be located in the West Parking Lot so you can easily purchase items for carry out after you shop the rest of the market.
+Food and beverage items should be purchased for carry out after you shop the rest of the market.

 - Follow all directional signs, chalk arrows, and markings meant to control traffic and crowding.